pineapple-lab/jira-issue-transitions/README.md

 ## `from`

-***Optional*** Status where issues must be before be moved.
+***Optional*** Status where the problems should be before being moved.
 You can put many status separated by ",".
-Example: 'Pending Deployment'
+Example: 'Pending Deployment,Tested ready for deploy'

 ## `avoid`